seeemilyplay/7l7h/README.md

 __Erlang__

+First download the most recent release from [here](http://www.erlang.org/download.html).
+Now un-tar the download, and install with make by running the following:

+    $ tar -xzf otp_src_R13B02-1.tar.gz
+    $ cd otp_src_R13B02-1
+    $ ./configure
+    $ make
+    $ sudo make install

 Verification
 ------------

-To verify that everything is installed, check that you can run the following.
+To verify that everything is installed check that you can run the following.

 __C__